All GIMBC students (PhD and MSc) are guaranteed full tuition waiver upon admission.

 The embassy personnel will talk to you and help you decide which governmental scholarships (MOE or MOFA) you should apply for.
 They will also tell you the deadlines for these scholarship applications (the deadlines differ between different agencies, and between different countries; therefore, it is very important to talk to your local embassy first!).
-If you encounter any difficulties, please contact the GIMBC secretary, Ms. Frannie Han ( frannie[at]tmu.edu.tw ), or Professor Philip Tseng ( philip[at]tmu.edu.tw ).
+If you encounter any difficulties, please contact the GIMBC secretary, Ms. Frannie Han ( frannie[at]tmu.edu.tw ), or director Dr. Tzu-Yu Hsu ( tzuyu.hsu[at]tmu.edu.tw ).

-These scholarships are very valuable and strongly encouraged.
-For example, MOE scholarship pays $30,000 NTD per month for PhD students, and $20,000 per month for MSc students, which is better than TMU and GIMBC scholarship.
+These scholarships provide more money than TMU or GIMBC ones and so applying for them is strongly encouraged.
+For example, an MOE scholarship pays $30,000 NTD per month for PhD students, and $20,000 per month for MSc students.

-Please also note that, for some Taiwan governmental scholarships, the deadline might be earlier than TMU admission deadline (for 2020, it was March 15th, Taipei time).
-Therefore, it's good to start early on these scholarships and contact your local TECO offices early.
+Please also note that the deadline for some Taiwan governmental scholarships might be earlier than the TMU admission deadline (for 2020, it was March 15th).
+Therefore, it’s good to start early on these scholarships and contact your local Taiwan embassy early.

-GIMBC departmental scholarship provides monthly stipend of $16,000 for PhD students and $12,000 for MSc students every month.
-Students who did not receive TMU or governmental scholarships will automatically be considered for GIMBC departmental scholarship.
+GIMBC departmental scholarship provides a monthly stipend of $16,000 for PhD students and $12,000 for MSc students.
+Students who did not receive a TMU or governmental scholarship will automatically be considered for a GIMBC departmental scholarship.
 The GIMBC scholarship committee usually meets around May, after your results from other scholarships are out.
-During this time, please do update us on your scholarship status as soon as you have heard from other funding agencies.
+During this time, please update us on your scholarship status as soon as you have heard from other funding agencies.

-GIMBC departmental scholarship is only reserved for students who have applied for both 1) TMU scholarship, and 2) at least one external scholarship (MOE, MOST, MOFA, or any of your country's scholarship opportunities such as Fulbright).
-If you did, but did not receive any of the fundings, then you are automatically eligible and considered for GIMBC scholarship (number of available slots varies every year, but tuition waiver is guaranteed for everyone).
-Please keep a copy of the proof (e.g., confirmation letter, confirmation screen shot...etc) of your scholarship application.
-You do not need to file an application for GIMBC scholarship - all admitted students are automatically considered.
+GIMBC departmental scholarships are reserved for students who have applied for both 1) TMU scholarship, and 2) at least one external scholarship (MOE, MOST, MOFA, or any of your home country’s scholarship opportunities, such as Fulbright).
+If you did apply to at least one of these but did not receive any funding then you are automatically eligible and considered for a GIMBC scholarship.
+Note that the number of available slots varies every year ( but that a tuition waiver is guaranteed for everyone).
+Please keep a copy of proof of your other scholarship applications (e.g., confirmation letter, confirmation screen shot, etc).
+You do not need to file an application for a GIMBC scholarship – all admitted students are automatically considered.